amafil/ai-playground/README.md

-# helpdesk-rag-playground
+# rag-playground

 ## Overview

-The `helpdesk-rag-playground` is a Python-based project designed to provide a helpdesk solution using Retrieval-Augmented Generation (RAG).
+The `rag-playground` is a Python-based project designed to provide a helpdesk solution using Retrieval-Augmented Generation (RAG).
 It integrates OpenAI's APIs for natural language processing and FAISS for efficient similarity-based retrieval.
 The system processes user queries, classifies them, and provides answers based on a predefined FAQ knowledge base.

 ---